acelot/json-rpc/README.md

-JSON-RCP 2.0 Server for PHP 5.3
+JSON-RPC 2.0 Server for PHP 5.3
 ==========

 # Usage